-- How do we treat the hormone excess?
+- How will we treat the hormone excess?

 - Are the changes to my body permanent?

-- How do we treat the changes to my body?
+- How will we treat the changes to my body?

 - Is this form of adrenal gland cancer hereditary?
 Does my adrenal gland cancer affect any other organs?